amaurijp/aRIX/README.md

 ---

-## Consolidating parameters
+## Consolidating parameters in a single data-frame

 The `.../Settings/DFs_to_consolidate.csv` file contains the definitions to consolidate all extracted parameters in a single CSV dataframe name `_consolidated_DF.csv` (saved in `.../dataframes/`).
 Details on each field are bellow.

 ### 1. `parameter`
 - Name of the parameter related with the set `.csv` files that will be concatenated in a column in the consolidated data-frame.
 - **Allowed characters**: `A-Z`, `a-z`, `0-9`, and `_`.
 - **Example**: `size_of_nanoparticles`.